|

 football traditions.

-During this season NU also wore a purple jersey, but it was completely
+During the 1928 season, NU also wore a purple jersey, but it was completely

 plain, identical to the 1910 jersey.